-How to diagnose and troubleshoot a Cast Iron Secure Connector issue
+How to diagnose and troubleshoot Cast Iron Secure Connector issue.

 A secure connector instance sometimes may be shown as "Stopped" on Cast Iron Live Web Management Console.
-The on-going jobs may finish with errors, and a new job won't start or orchestration that uses the specific Secure Connector is unable to deploy.
+The jobs in running state may finish with errors, and a new job won't start or an orchestration that uses the specific Secure Connector instance is unable to deploy.

-This may be due to an on-premise environment reason such as network being inaccessible, firewall block, inbound port being used by other processes or other factors.
+This may be due to several on-premise environment reasons such as the network is inaccessible, firewall is blocked, inbound port is used by other processes, etc.

 Diagnosing the problem

-The following steps help determine if the Secure Connector service is still actually running on the on-premise machine and if so, then we know service is listening and that something else is preventing the connection.
+The following steps help determine if the Secure Connector instance is still correctly running on the on-premise machine and if so, then service is listening and that something else is affecting the connection.

 1. When you see that in the Live WMC the Secure Connector stopped and it has been more than 3-5 minutes since status has last changed (make sure to refresh the page from the bottom), then go to the box where that Secure Connector is supposedly running.